Tenacious House operates as a three-stage program.

 Interactive Course Work

-Equine therapy: where the Participants use their interaction with the horses to understand their emotions and self-awareness.
-The 10 week horse therapy sessions are a great addition to our other counselling styles.
+Equine therapy: where the participants use their interaction with the horses to understand their emotions and self-awareness.
+The 10 week horse therapy course is a great addition to our other counselling styles.
 These sessions offer a safe challenge for participants to explore feelings and behaviours in a new way by connecting them with horses and nature.
-Working with horses helps build relationships and centre the individual in the moment, promoting wellness and positive Mental Health.
-Equestrian Therapy is a research based transformational process that invites consumers to see the patterns that they live in the world and how they relate with those around them in a different environment.
+Working with horses helps build relationships and centre the individual in the moment, promoting wellness and positive mental health.
+Equine Therapy is a research based transformational process that invites consumers to see the patterns that they live in the world and how they relate with those around them in a different environment.

-Connections: A 12 Session Psycho-educational Shame Resilience Curriculum developed by Dr Brene Brown.
-Topics include defining shame practicing empathy exploring triggers and vulnerabilities practicing critical awareness reaching out to others creating, embracing, and inspiring change Connections engages participants on a cognitive, behavioral, and interpersonal level to build shame resilience.
+Connections: Is a 12 Session Psycho-educational Shame Resilience Curriculum developed by Dr Brené Brown.
+Topics include: defining shame; practicing empathy; exploring triggers and vulnerabilities; practicing critical awareness; reaching out to others; creating, embracing, and inspiring change.
+Connections engages participants on a cognitive, behavioral, and interpersonal level to build shame resilience.

 To be healthy, the mind, body and soul need to be functioning well.

 • Fitness classes are run twice per week to improve physical health and strength.